brambleshadow4/ponymusic-wiki/README.md

 Postgresql
 -------------------

-The project uses [postgresql](https://www.postgresql.org/) as its server.
-Make sure to install it prior to setup.
+The project uses [postgresql](https://www.postgresql.org/) as its server Make sure to install it prior to setup as well as create a 'ponymusic' database.

 You will need to put the following information in an .env file in the same directory as server.js